cdthomp1/cdthomp1/README.md

 ### 💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Software Enginering at Brigham Younh University Idaho.
+- 🎓 &nbsp; Studying Software Engineering at Brigham Young University Idaho.

 ### 🛠 &nbsp;Tech Stack